Roasted Carrot Harissa Hummus

 Roast the Carrots Until Tender & Golden – The deeper the roast, the more flavor!
 Let them caramelize slightly but avoid burning.

-Blend Long Enough – Let the food processor run for at least 30-60 seconds—it makes all the difference for an ultra-smooth hummus.
+Blend Long Enough – Let the food processor run for at least 30-60 seconds.
+When it comes to getting an ultra-smooth texture, it makes all the difference.

 Frequently Asked Questions